Volunteer and Internship Opportunities

 Under the supervision of the Curator, the intern will:

-6. Cross-train as a docent to provide occasional guided tours
+6. Cross-train as a docent to provide occasional tours for the general public

-Must be currently enrolled in graduate studies (museum studies, public history, Pan African studies, history, education or similar), or upper level undergraduate studies (history, humanities, anthropology, education, or similar), or have completed either degree.
-Intern should be detail oriented, organized, and able to work independently.
+Must be currently enrolled in graduate or upper level undergraduate studies (Museum Studies, Public History, Education, History, Pan-African Studies, Humanities, Anthropology or similar), or have completed either/or.
+Intern should be detail-oriented, organized, and able to work independently; experience with children is preferred.
 Must be able to climb stairs and lift up to 20lbs.
-A solid background in Early American and Revolutionary War history a plus.
-Experience with children age K-12 desirable.
-An in-person interview with the Curator is required.
+A solid background in Early American, Colonial America, and Revolutionary War history a plus.
+An in-person interview is required.

-If interested please send cover letter and resume to:
+If interested please send cover letter and resume to Mary Beth Williams: firstname.lastname@example.org

 For questions about volunteering, please contact Mary Beth Williams - email@example.com.